brij-patel-knox/brij-patel-knox.github.io/_pages/about.md

   - /about.html
 ---

-I am Brij Patel.
-I am pursuing BS in Computer Science at Knox College Explore around the webiste to see some of my work !!
+ <p>I am Brij Patel.
+I am pursuing a BS in Computer Science at Knox College.</p>
+ <p>Explore around the website to see some of my work!!</p>

 <div style="text-align:center;">
   <h1 style="font-size: 24px; font-weight: bold; color: #333;">Brij Patel</h1>